-Also known as a parking ticket, a Penalty Notice is issued for all parking offences (with the exception of disabled parking) under the City of Hamilton Administrative Penalty By-law No. 15-138 (PDF, 215 KB).
+Also known as a parking ticket, a Penalty Notice is issued for all parking offences under the City of Hamilton's Administrative Penalty By-law No. 17-225 (PDF, 1 MB).
 Penalty Notices were issued starting August, 2015 and replaced the ‘Parking Infraction Notice’.

 A person will have 15 days to either pay or request a review of the penalty.
 Failure to pay or have the penalty reviewed within 15 days will result in additional administrative fees being added to the penalty and the potential that you will be unable to renew (or receive a new) license plate validation sticker.

 There are 3 ways to pay your Penalty Notice:

 You will need to pay a non-refundable fee for each transaction.
 Fees payable are $1.10.

 Your payment must be processed before the due date on your parking ticket or it may be rejected and subject to additional fees.
 Payments made Monday to Friday, excluding holidays, before 8:30 pm will be processed the same business day, otherwise bill payments will be processed the next business day.